Tain Thistle F.C.: League

 The club have played in the Ross-shire Welfare League since 1997, and while the club typically finished bottom of the league during its formative years, the club secured its first ever Ross-shire Welfare league title under Arron Christie in 2009, beating Invergordon Social Club on the final day to win by five clear points, ahead of rivals Ross-shire Club.
 They won the league title for a second time in 2013 under manager Gary Ross, and again in 2015 under Robert Ross.
 In 2017, under the management of Tony Farquhar, the Jags completed a quadruple haul of trophies, while also securing a third successive Ross-shire Welfare League championship, becoming the first team do so in over 30 years.

 Leaving the Ross-shire Welfare League after 21 seasons in favour of a move to amateur status, Tain Thistle won the North West Sutherland Amateur League at the first time of asking in 2018.
 The Jags retained the trophy in 2019.

+After the Covid-19 pandemic, Thistle entered a period of abeyance of three years before returning to the North West Sutherland Amateur League set up in 2023.
+In their first season they won the League 2 title, earning promotion to the top tier for season 2024.
+The secured their third amateur title at the first time of asking, recording their seventh division championship in 10 years.

 Cups

 The club won its first trophy in 2007 under the management of Arron Christie, defeating Ross-shire Club to lift the Pattisons' Challenge Cup.

 In May 2011, Thistle lifted the Ross-shire Welfare League Cup for the first time, defeating Balintore 3–2 in the final.
 This result is described as Thistle's greatest performance to date having won after their goalkeeper was given his marching orders on 15-minutes.
 With no goalkeeper on the bench, it was right-back, Brian Cameron who volunteered to go between the sticks, despite not having played in goals since Primary School.

 Since that time, Thistle have won every major cup which is competed for under the auspices of the Ross-shire Welfare Football Association.
 In 2012, the Jags also won the resurrected Mid-Ross Challenge Shield, finishing first in an autumn mini league competition.

+Their only amateur cup success has come in the division top scorers playoff (the Polla Cup) in 2018.